department-of-veterans-affairs/vets-website/content/pages/health-care/eligibility.md

 <h5>Priority Group 1</h5>

-**You may be assigned to Priority Group 1 if either of these are true for you:**
+We may assign you to Priority Group 1 if either of the factors listed below are true for you.

+**At least one of these must be true:**

 - You have a service-connected disability we've rated 50% or more disabling, **or**
 - We've concluded that you can't work because of a service-connected disability (called unemployable)

 <h5>Priority Group 2</h5>

-You may be assigned to Priority Group 2 if you have a service-connected disability we've rated 30% or 40% disabling.
+We may assign you to Priority Group 2 if you have a service-connected disability we've rated 30% or 40% disabling.

 <h5>Priority Group 3</h5>

-**You may be assigned to Priority Group 3 if any of these are true for you:**
+We may assign you to Priority Group 3 if any of the factors listed below are true for you.

+**At least one of these must be true.
+You:**

-- You're a former Prisoner of War (POW), **or**
+- Are a former Prisoner of War (POW), **or**
-- You've been awarded a Purple Heart medal or the Medal of Honor, **or**
+- Have been awarded a Purple Heart medal or the Medal of Honor, **or**
-- You were discharged for a disability that was caused by—or got worse because of—your active-duty service, **or**
+- Were discharged for a disability that was caused by—or got worse because of—your active-duty service, **or**
-- You have a service-connected disability we've rated 10% or 20% disabling, **or**
+- Have a service-connected disability we've rated 10% or 20% disabling, **or**
-- You were awarded special eligibility classication under Title 38, U.S.C § 1151, "benefits for individuals disabled by treatment or vocational rehabilitation," **or**
+- Were awarded special eligibility classication under Title 38, U.S.C § 1151, "benefits for individuals disabled by treatment or vocational rehabilitation

 <h5>Priority Group 4</h5>

-**You may be assigned to Priority Group 4 if either of these are true for you:**
+We may assign you to Priority Group 4 if either of the factors listed below are true for you.

+**At least one of these must be true:**

 - You're receiving VA Aid and Attendance or Housebound benefits, **or**
 - We've determined you're catastrophically disabled

 <h5>Priority Group 5</h5>

-**You may be assigned to Priority Group 5 if any of these are true for you:**
+We may assign you to Priority Group 5 if any of the factors listed below are true for you.

+**At least one of these must be true.
+You:**

-- You don't have a service-connected condition, or you have a service-connected condition we've rated at 0% disabling and that you don't get paid disability compensation for, and you have an annual income level that's below VA and geographically-adjusted income limits for where you live, **or**
+- Don't have a service-connected condition, or you have a service-connected condition we've rated at 0% disabling and that you don't get paid disability compensation for, and you have an annual income level that's below VA and geographically-adjusted income limits for where you live, **or**
-- You're receiving VA pension benefits, **or**
+- Are receiving VA pension benefits, **or**
-- You're eligible for Medicaid programs
+- Are eligible for Medicaid programs

 <h5>Priority Group 6</h5>

-**You may be assigned to Priority Group 6 if any of these are true for you:**
+We may assign you to Priority Group 6 if any of the factors listed below are true for you.

+**At least one of these must be true.
+You:**

-- You have a service-connected condition we've rated at 0% disabling and that you're receiving disability compensation (monthly payments) for, **or**
+- Have a service-connected condition we've rated at 0% disabling and that you're receiving disability compensation (monthly payments) for, **or**
-- You were exposed to ionizing radiation during atmospheric testing or during the occupation of Hirshima and Nagasaki, **or**
+- Were exposed to ionizing radiation during atmospheric testing or during the occupation of Hirshima and Nagasaki, **or**
-- You participated in Project 112/SHAD, **or**
+- Participated in Project 112/SHAD, **or**
-- You served in the Republic of Vietname between January 9, 1962 and May 7, 1975, **or**
+- Served in the Republic of Vietname between January 9, 1962 and May 7, 1975, **or**
-- You served in the Persian Gulf War between August 2, 1990 and November 11, 1998, **or**
+- Served in the Persian Gulf War between August 2, 1990 and November 11, 1998, **or**
-- You served on active duty at Camp Lejeune for at least 30 days between August 1, 1953 and December 31, 1987, **or**
+- Served on active duty at Camp Lejeune for at least 30 days between August 1, 1953 and December 31, 1987, **or**

 **Note:** If you're currently enrolled or newly enrolled in the VA health care program, and you served in a theater of combat operations after November 11, 1998 or were discharged from active duty on or after JanuarY 28, 2003, you're eligible for enhanced benefits for 5 years after discharge.

 <h5>Priority Group 7</h5>

-**You may be assigned to Priority Group 7 if both of this are true for you:**
+We may assign you to Priority Group 7 if both of the factors listed below are true for you.

+**Both of these must be true:**
 - Your gross household income is below the geographically-adjusted income limits (GMT) for where you live, **and**
 - You agree to pay copays